Risk Management: Definition, Benefits, Objectives, Principles and Steps

 With the principle of supervision, it can be known about the results that have been achieved.
 Supervision can function to measure how far the results that have been achieved are in accordance with what has been planned.
 Supervision must be carried out to prevent abuse of authority.

-See also difference between machine learning and data science
+See also difference between accident and incident

 5. Various Forms of Risk